maiabdeltwab/Family-Tree-WebMVC/README.md

 ## Instructions
 * You can run the application on Visual Studio IDE.
-* Video below shows a demo for the project:
+* The video below shows a demo of the project: